shailesh-ladumor/one-signal/README.md

      OneSignal::updateApp($fields);
      // you can pass second param as a appId if you want to update other app.. default take from config.

-You can check [here](https://documentation.onesignal.com/reference#update-an-app) supported parameters and guide.
+You can check [here](https://documentation.onesignal.com/reference/update-an-app) supported parameters and guide.

 ### View Outcomes

-Update a new OneSignal app.
+View the details of all the outcomes associated with your app.

      $fields = array(
             'outcome_names'       => "os__click.count",